reiddraper/data-traceability/data-traceability.markdown

 Because of this observation, we had to make it easy to redo any stage of the data transformation with an altered source list.
-We designed our data processing pipeline to use parameterized sourcce lists, so that it was easy to exclude a particular source, or explicitly declare the sources that were allowed to affect this particular processing stage.
+We designed our data processing pipeline to use parameterized source lists, so that it was easy to exclude a particular source, or explicitly declare the sources that were allowed to affect this particular processing stage.

 ### Separating phases (and keeping them pure)

 Often we would divide our data processing into several stages.
 It's important to identify the state barriers in your application, as doing this allowed us to both write better code, and create more efficient infrastructure.